andrew/ultimate-awesome/README.md

 - [awesome-unity-packages](https://github.com/jeffreylanters/awesome-unity-packages) - A frequently updated, hand-picked and curated list of delightful and awesome open-source Unity Packages.
 - [awesome-ipfs-cn](https://github.com/kenwoodjw/awesome-ipfs-cn) - Awesome-ipfs中文版.
 - [awesome-table-qa](https://github.com/lfy79001/awesome-table-qa) - A comprehensive paper list of Table-based Question Answering.
-- [awesome-edd](https://github.com/lukecav/awesome-edd) - Plugins and code snippets for Easy Digital Downloads.
 - [awesome-robotics-teaching](https://github.com/mathworks-robotics/awesome-robotics-teaching) - Collection of curriculum and useful examples for robotics and autonomous systems education using MATLAB® and Simulink® for different stages of learning.
 - [awesome-motionbuilder](https://github.com/matthewkapfhammer/awesome-motionbuilder) - A curated list of awesome MotionBuilder resources.
 Inspired by all the awesome-topicName style pages.
 - [awesome-sde-id-blogs](https://github.com/mazipan/awesome-sde-id-blogs) - Daftar blog keren dari para pegiat software engineering di Indonesia.
 - [awesome-donations](https://github.com/n1trux/awesome-donations) - A repository of FLOSS donation options.
-- [awesome-slim](https://github.com/nekofar/awesome-slim) - A curated list of awesome Slim framework packages and resources.
 - [awesome-novu](https://github.com/novuhq/awesome-novu) - 📔 📚 A curated list of awesome resources : books, videos, articles about using Novu (The open-source notification infrastructure for developers).
 - [awesome-myanmar-covid19-resources](https://github.com/nyanlynntherazi/awesome-myanmar-covid19-resources) - A curated list for Myanmar against COVID-19.
 - [Awesome-AI-LLMs-in-Radiology](https://github.com/openlifescience-ai/Awesome-AI-LLMs-in-Radiology) - A curated list of awesome resources, papers, datasets, and tools related to AI in radiology.
 This repository aims to provide a comprehensive collection of materials to facilitate research, learning, and development in the field of AI-powered radiology.
 - [awesome-fsrs](https://github.com/open-spaced-repetition/awesome-fsrs) - A curated list of awesome FSRS implementations, papers and resources.
 - [awesome-computational-neuroscience](https://github.com/sakimarquis/awesome-computational-neuroscience) - An awesome list of computational neuroscience and computational cognitive science.
 - [awesome-blockly](https://github.com/samelhusseini/awesome-blockly) - A curated list of amazingly awesome frameworks, resources and shiny things built on Blockly.
+- [awesome-inspiration](https://github.com/shsfwork/awesome-inspiration) - A curated collection of the best resources for designers and developers to elevate their projects.
+Explore inspiration for landing pages, SaaS, components, UX patterns, and much more.
 - [beamtoolbox](https://github.com/szTheory/beamtoolbox) - Curated BEAM language libraries by category.
 - [awesome-list](https://github.com/vechain-open-ideas/awesome-list) - Resources for developers new to VeChain.
 - [awesome-pg](https://github.com/vinnix/awesome-pg) - PostgreSQL "Awesome" Lists of Projects, Articles, etc. .